bmershon/image-sources/README.md

 }
 ```

-The above two functions are used in a recursive function to build up the extents and bounding boxes (actual PolyMesh object) in this beautiful function:
+The above two functions are used to build up the extents and bounding boxes (actual PolyMesh object) in this beautiful function:

 ```js
 import extent from "../aabb/extent";